Organica-Ai-Solutions/NIS_Protocol/system/docs/API_Reference.md

 ```

 #### `GET /health`
-**Description:** Provides a detailed health check of the system, including the status of LLM providers and the number of registered agents.
+**Description:** Provides a health check of the system, including the status of LLM providers and the number of registered agents.

 **`curl` Example:**
 ```bash